-The actual act of blogging is simple on the surface, but once you do a bit of digging into the process of crafting and publishing the perfect piece of work, things can get quite complicated rather quickly.
+The actual act of starting a blog is simple on the surface, but once you do a bit of digging into the process of crafting and publishing the perfect piece of work, things can get quite complicated rather quickly.

 Typing a few words into an online word-processor and then clicking the Publish button is simple enough, but figuring out how to write blog posts that will capture the attention of your audience as best as possible is something that requires a bit of added work and practice.